delexii/snake-game/README.md

 ### QuickStart Instructions

 - Fork and clone this repository to your machine
-- Open the codebase in an IDE like InteliJ or VSCode
+- Open the codebase in an IDE like InteliJ or Android Studio
 - Install Java Runtime Environment (JRE) on your local machine

 ### User Stories